-Prerequisites: MDIA 2000 and MDIA 2050 or approval of department head.
+Prerequisites: MDIA 2000 and MDIA 2050 or consent of instructor.
 An introduction to the variety of standard writing styles employed by media professionals.
 Topics include news writing, advertising copy, public service announcements, and an introduction to copy writing formats for television and radio.
 Basic television scripting for short and long-form programming is also introduced.